The (wo)man in the white lab coat. A pop culture symbol. A mad scientist. Big Pharma. Curing disease. Animal testing. Ethics. Morality.

 We can engage the public in a variety of forums: Open public seminars, webinars, website (like this one) and university open days to name just a few.

+Communicating science to the public is exceptionally important.
 This is an opening to the Science Communication Section.
 Check this space soon for further articles.
 The next article will be looking at the use of animals in research.